Search within:

 For most students, the answer is "no."

-If you are transferring in credit, or if you have any questions, please check with an academic adviser to see how that transferred credit may impact your placement into a quantitative course at Ohio University.
+If you are transferring in credit, or if you have any questions, please check with an academic advisor to see how that transferred credit may impact your placement into a quantitative course at Ohio University.

 If you: